zachleigh/yarak/README.md

 }
 ```

-The definition array must have a `columns` key, and can also include `indexes`, `references`, and `options` keys.
+The definition array must contain a `columns` array, and can also include `indexes`, `references`, and `options` arrays.
 To define columns use Phalcon's [DB Column class](https://docs.phalconphp.com/en/3.0.1/api/Phalcon_Db_Column.html) class, for indexes use the [DB Index class](https://docs.phalconphp.com/en/3.0.1/api/Phalcon_Db_Index.html), and for foreign keys use the [DB Reference class](https://docs.phalconphp.com/en/3.0.1/api/Phalcon_Db_Reference.html).

 For more information, see the [official documentation](https://docs.phalconphp.com/en/3.0.0/reference/db.html#creating-tables).